gleam-lang/website/book-src/tour/custom-types.md

 ## Named accessors

-If a custom type has only one varient and named fields they can be accessed using `.field_name`.
+If a custom type has only one variant and named fields they can be accessed using `.field_name`.

 For example using the `Cat` type defined earlier.